Ten Key Steps to Starting a Business

 - Create a Business Plan with help from the Small Business Development Centers (SBDC) South San Diego, North San Diego and U.S. Small Business Administration.

 - Determine the Business Activity Type from the list provided by the Office of City Treasurer's Business Tax Certification application.

 - Determine the Legal Structure of the business.

 - Obtain any special licenses and permits.
 (Read more about this in the complete version of 10 Key Steps.)

-- Get tax information from the California Tax Information Center, and the Internal Revenue Service.
+- Get tax information from the California Tax Information Center (link is external), and the Internal Revenue Service (link is external).

 - Learn about Employer Responsibilities at the City level (Earned Sick Leave and Mininum Wage Ordinance) from the Office of the City Treasurer.
 Learn about Employer Responsibilities at the State and Federal levels from the Employment Development Department (link is external) and the Internal Revenue Service (link is external).

 - Apply for a Business Tax Certificate (Business License) from the Office of the City Treasurer, Business Tax Division.

 For those business startups that do not have access to the Internet, the City's Central Library and all branch libraries provide access to the Internet during hours the library is open.